 After battling the dilemma of building with wetlands on their property, the Wagner family ended up with a Long Lake home so unique and beautiful that it caught the attention of Discovery Channel’s Ultimate Homes: Waterfront Edition.
-MyNorth’s Lissa Edwards tells us more about the Wagners’s Northern Michigan home on Long Lake in Traverse City (with a 322-foot long bridge!), originally published in the December 2015 issue of Northern Home & Cottage, also available within the December 2015 issue of Traverse, Northern Michigan’s Magazine.
+MyNorth’s Lissa Edwards tells us more about the Traverse City home on Long Lake with a 322-foot long bridge.

 September 11, 2001.
 The Wagners—two parents and seven children—were living in Washington, D.C., when American Airlines Flight 77 crashed into the Pentagon.
 They lived close enough to see the smoke, to feel the panic, and witness the bedlam of people rushing to find loved ones—of children at their kids’ schools not knowing if their parents were alive or dead.
 Kim Wagner recalls not being able to stop the tears.
 Three days later, their 3-year-old daughter drew a picture of a plane plunging into a building as a birthday card for a family member.

 Kim and her husband, John, began thinking more and more about their property in Northern Michigan.
 It was a peaceful spot, bordered on one side by Long Lake, on the other by wetlands—big quiet, comforting marshes.
 They always thought they’d build a vacation cabin on it someday.
 In the wake of 9/11, however, the couple began thinking about a year-round home.
 On a visit to Northern Michigan several weeks after 9/11, the Wagners found a whole different world.
 “We went into the 7-Eleven in Traverse City and saw people leave their keys in the car—their purses on the front seat,” John remembers with a laugh.